Dear Father (2022 film)

-Dear Father (પ્રિય પપ્પા) is a 2022 Indian Gujarati-language thriller drama directed by Umang Vyas.
+Dear Father is a 2022 Indian Gujarati-language thriller drama directed by Umang Vyas.
 The film stars Paresh Rawal, Manasi Parekh and Chetan Dhanani in the lead roles.
 It was released on 4 March 2022.

 Plot

 Young couple Ajay (Chetan Dhanani) and Alka (Manasi Parekh) and Ajay's elderly father (Paresh Rawal).
 Ajay is a lawyer and Alka teaches maths in a college.
 They live as an average middle-class family.
 Behind the facade of a happy family, thing take a turn when are some mysteries revealed and secrets unfolded.